Menu

 Warabi Mochi (わらび餅)

 Warabi Mochi is a type of Japanese confectionery that originated in Nara Prefecture.
 It is made from warabi (bracken) starch, water and sugar, and cut into small pieces.
 Warabi Mochi is usually sprinkled with kinako (roasted soybean flour) or topped with anko (sweet red bean paste) and eaten with a toothpick.
 It has a smooth and jelly-like texture that dissolves in your mouth.
 Warabi Mochi is often eaten as a summer snack, as it is cool and easy to digest.
-In this article from Food in Japan, you can find more information about the history and features of Warabi Mochi, as well as some recommended shops where you can enjoy this traditional Japanese sweet.
+In this article from Food in Japan, you can find more information about the history and features, as well as some recommended shops where you can enjoy this traditional Japanese sweet.
 Don’t miss this opportunity to discover the secrets of this tasty and nutritious sweet that has been popular for a long time.

 What is warabi mochi?